farnswj1/RegexTester/README.md

 # Regex Tester
 This program will allow the user to test their regular expressions.
 The user will be provided two fields: a regex field and a string field.
-The regex will be tested if either field contains text.
-Once the fields are filled out, The user will click the button, where the program will determine if there is a match.
+The regex will be tested if any field contains text.
+Once the fields are filled out, the user will click the button, where the program will determine if there is a match.